ryjones/rl-report/labs/fabric-opssc-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `integration/cucumber.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `integration/cucumber.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `common/src/lib/Packager.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `common/src/lib/Packager.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `common/src/lib/Policy.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `common/src/lib/Policy.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `common/src/lib/packager/BasePackager.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `common/src/lib/packager/BasePackager.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `common/src/lib/packager/Golang.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `common/src/lib/packager/Golang.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `common/src/lib/packager/Java.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `common/src/lib/packager/Java.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `common/src/lib/packager/Lifecycle.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `common/src/lib/packager/Lifecycle.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `common/src/lib/packager/Node.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `common/src/lib/packager/Node.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `sample-environments/fabric-samples/asset-transfer-basic/chaincode-javascript/test/assetTransfer.test.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `sample-environments/fabric-samples/asset-transfer-basic/chaincode-javascript/test/assetTransfer.test.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/chaincode_ops/core/mocks/chaincodestub.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/chaincode_ops/core/mocks/statequeryiterator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/chaincode_ops/core/mocks/transaction.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/channel_ops/chaincode/mocks/chaincodestub.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/channel_ops/chaincode/mocks/statequeryiterator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/channel_ops/chaincode/mocks/transaction.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `sample-environments/fabric-samples/asset-transfer-basic/chaincode-external/assetTransfer.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `sample-environments/fabric-samples/asset-transfer-basic/chaincode-go/assetTransfer.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `sample-environments/fabric-samples/asset-transfer-basic/chaincode-go/chaincode/smartcontract.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `sample-environments/fabric-samples/asset-transfer-basic/chaincode-go/chaincode/smartcontract_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `sample-environments/fabric-samples/asset-transfer-basic/chaincode-go/chaincode/mocks/chaincodestub.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `sample-environments/fabric-samples/asset-transfer-basic/chaincode-go/chaincode/mocks/statequeryiterator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `sample-environments/fabric-samples/asset-transfer-basic/chaincode-go/chaincode/mocks/transaction.go`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

 Did not find a file matching the specified patterns. (`package.json`).

+### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

+Did not find a file matching the specified patterns. (`go.mod`).

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>